PeiKeSmart/DHGoHttp/README.en.md

 [简体中文 README](./README.md)

 A minimal cross-platform directory HTTP file server.
 Drop it into a folder and instantly download files over HTTP.
 On Windows it can auto-elevate (UAC) and add a firewall inbound allow rule to make the port reachable from other machines.
+Now supports custom root, explicit port flag with auto-increment fallback, and adjustable scan range.

 ## Features